 In August 2021, we announced a collaboration with MSK to conduct a Phase 1b/2a platform clinical trial designed to evaluate mirdametinib both as a monotherapy and as a combination therapy in advanced solid tumors harboring MAPK-activating mutations.
 MSK is the sponsor of the study, and we are responsible for funding the study and for supplying mirdametinib for use in the study.
-The trial initiated enrollment in September 2021 and will initially explore mirdametinib in two patient cohorts: the first in combination with fulvestrant, a selective estrogen receptor degrader, in patients with estrogen receptor positive metastatic breast cancer with concurrent MAPK pathway alterations, and the second as a monotherapy in advanced solid tumors harboring oncogenic MEK1 or MEK2 mutations.
+The trial will initially explore mirdametinib in two patient cohorts: the first in combination with fulvestrant, a selective estrogen receptor degrader, in patients with estrogen receptor positive metastatic breast cancer with concurrent MAPK pathway alterations, and the second as a monotherapy in advanced solid tumors harboring oncogenic MEK1 or MEK2 mutations.
+We expect the trial to initiate enrollment in the third quarter of 2021.